dnsimple/erldns/README.md

 ## Custom Responders

-Responders follow a simple API of answer/2.
+Responders follow a simple API of the following functions:

+* answer/2.
 The arguments passed in are Qname and Qtype.
+* get_soa/1.
+The argument is Qname.
+* get_metadata/1.
+The argument is Qname.

 To implement your own responder:

-* Implement the answer/2 function and export it.
+* Implement the answer/2, get_soa/1 and get_metadata/1 functions and export them.
 * Add your module name to the responders list in erldns.config.

-The erldns_mysql_responder and the erldns_fake_responder (found in priv) are demonstrations of how to write a responder.
+The erldns_mysql_responder is an example of how to write a responder.